Vaccinations are a necessary part of pet ownership and have saved countless lives. But like any medical treatment, they come with their risks.

 1: Present for one month after vaccination and fast-growing

-In any of the above cases, a wedge biopsy of the lump will be performed, and sent to a specialist laboratory for microscopic evaluation.
+In any of the above cases, the veterinarian will perform a wedge biopsy of the lump for microscopic evaluation.

-Typically side effects are self-limiting but may include general malaise, loss of appetite, low-grade fever, sneezing and pain at the site of the injection.
-These usually only last a day or so.
+Typically, side effects are self-limiting but may include general malaise, loss of appetite, low-grade fever, sneezing and pain at the site of the injection.
+These usually only last a day or two.
 If symptoms persist, please take your cat back to the veterinarian.

 - Rabies – Right rear leg

 The reason for this is if a cat develops VAS, it is easier to remove the entire limb.